Wondermom » Self » How to Get Your Life Under Control

 • Education

-2. List Activities and Tasks
+2. List Your Current Activities

-• Spirituality: Sunday service, bible study, daily prayer
+• Spirituality: Sunday service, Bible study, daily prayer

-• House: Cook dinner, laundry, cleaning, yard work
+• Home: Cooking, cleaning, laundry, yard work

 3. Order Your Priorities